Thomas-McKanna/CourseBin/README.md

 Our project idea is to create a database-driven website of course content collected by students.
-Users can search for materials shared by other students or upload content of their own.
+Users can search for materials shared by other students and upload content of their own.
 Submissions can be rated by other users so that the best stand out.
 This will provide a convenient way to access numerous study resources tailored to specific courses.